Kouroussa: History

+Early history

+Kourousa was founded by the Keita's from Balato which was their first village after their immigrant town, Kita.
+Around 1470's, they immigrated from there to inherit Dankaran Touma in Kissidougou, thought that it's situated in the upper Niger river.
+After their father's (Morabama and Moridema) death, they found many villages to the river's left and right shores, and formed a traditional state named "Hamana" (Amana), in which Kourousa was the capital city.

+Kouroussa is one of the oldest and historical cities among those established in guinea area.
+Since Naré Megan's period, there were many villages established in actual Kouroussa areas, such as Camara's former little state of "Balia" (Sanasiya & Sankiana and around); he married a wife named "Maninba Camara" commonly known as "Namandjé" who bore his latest son "Mandén-Mori", who's became the lord of Mandingos hunter.

+During his conquest of Manding, Samori Touré sent his brother "Gbénkan-Tchömö" to conquer Hamana.
+During this period the ruler of Hamana was named as Karanton Keita, and sent troops to stop this invention.
+Karonkan's troops defeated Tchömo's troops in "Balan", killed him and enslaved most of his sol, and the battle was named as "battle of Balan Woulouba".

+The next year, Touré organised and attacked the other Kouroussa's areas and a peace treaty was signed in Doura.
+Which made Karanton as the last ruler of the state.

+During his return under French colonial troops, Sámori organised and encouraged Mansa (king) "Soriba" of Ballia (probably Sanasiya) and "Aguibou of Dinguiraye to fight against the French.
+But the French prepare the troops from kouroussa to conquer Balia and negotiate Aguibou Tall to leave dinguiraye and rule the former Ségu empire.

 Kouroussa represented the southern end of the Manden: the Mandé heartland of the Mali Empire.
 Kouroussa's position as a river port has made it a historic center for regional trade, much like its larger neighbor Kankan.
 Much of the Jallonke population of the area migrated from the west when the Fula people conquered the Fouta Djallon in the 13th - 16th centuries.
 With the collapse of the empire, southern Manden confederations and states continued to exist, including in the area around Kouroussa.
 In the 17th century the Fama Da Monzon Diarra of the Bambara Empire made Kouroussa the southern reach of his state.
 By the 18th century the Fula Muslim Imamate of Futa Jallon led by the Alamay of Timbo provided pressure from the south and west, while the growing Kong state (in modern Côte d'Ivoire) became powerful to the south and east.
 The Mandé state around Kouroussa, called in some periods Hamana and in others Koumara, continued as an important trade center and small regional power, squeezed between these forces.